 But the brute force programs that he suggests are way outdated.
-Brutus ? wwwHack ?
-That’s last millennium.
-Current state of the art bruteforcers for basic authorization and form protected sites are C-Force or Sentry.
+Brutus? wwwHack?
+That's last millennium.
+Current state of the art brute force programs to crack basic authorization and form protected sites are C-Force or Sentry.
 The brute force approach has one disadvantage.
 If you do not know the username you have to try username and password combinations and there is no guarantee that you will discover the combination for the user that you want to hack.
-You could get login details for other users which are absolutely worthless to you.
-This means, bruteforcing is only an option if you know the username of the user.

-So, bruteforcing is not really an option and he is not explaining how he would get the username of the user in question except mentioning cookies.
+So, brute forcing is not really an option and he is not explaining how he would get the username of the user in question except mentioning cookies.
 Cookies are stored on the targets machine which would mean that he needs either access to that machine or an exploit to get them while the user is online.
 Not very practicable.

 So, what can users learn from his analysis ?